troglobit/finit/doc/config.md

     tty [12345] @console noclear vt220

+On really bare bones systems Finit can give you a shell prompt as soon as bootstrap is done, without opening any device node:

+    tty [12345789] notty noclear

-On really bare bones systems Finit offers a fallback shell, which should not be enabled on production systems since.
-This because it may give a user root access without having to log in.
-However, for bringup and system debugging it can come in handy:
+This should of course not be enabled on production systems.
+Because it may give a user root access without having to log in.
+However, for board bringup and system debugging it can come in handy.

-    configure --enable-fallback-shell

 One can also use the `service` stanza to start a stand-alone shell: